 Classroom lectures take place every other week.
 Online lectures in the forms of short videos will be available in the corresponding e-learning course in the ELF.

 Classroom instruction consists of seminars only (45 min./week).
 Seminars take the form of group disussions on various "everyday psychology" topics, which are announced in advance.
 The goal is to illustrate the application of knowledge discussed in the lectures, and how different fields of psychology are integrated when addressing these issues.
 Each student has to register for one of the seminar groups available before the start of the semester in the IS.

 Students are required to study the obligatory materials, including videolectures, before each seminar as assigned.
 Seminar attendance is compulsory.

 - Assessment methods

-- The final colloquium takes the form of an oral group discussion during the exam period.
+The final colloquium takes the form of an oral group discussion during the exam period.
 Students draw and respond to one of colloquium questions.
-The list of colloquium questions will be available at least one month before the start of the exam period.
+The list of colloquium questions will be available at the end of the instruction period.

 - Language of instruction